Computer System Validation Training Course (ONLINE) – Extend Your Role to CSV Projects. Get Certified and Become a CSV Professional

 With every GetReskilled ONLINE program;

-1. We use one centralized platform (Moodle) where you can log into your classroom anytime.
-Each week, you’ll watch videos and complete a series of quizzes, tests, interactive activities, and projects.
-The course materials are available 24/7 and nothing requires you to be online at a specific day or time. i.e there are NO ZOOM classes and NO WEBINARS!
-Study anywhere, anytime, for example after the kids have gone to bed or on the weekend.
+• Centralized Platform: We use one platform (Moodle) where you can log into your classroom anytime.
+Each week, you’ll watch videos and complete quizzes, tests, interactive activities, and projects.
+The course materials are available 24/7, so you don’t have to be online at a specific time.
+There are NO ZOOM classes.
+Study anywhere, anytime, such as after the kids are in bed or on the weekend.

-2. Your working schedules are unpredictable so we offer flexible delivery.
-Slow down, speed up or pause the delivery of the program.
+• Flexible Schedule: Your working schedule may be unpredictable, so we offer flexible delivery.
+You can slow down, speed up, or pause the program as needed.

-3. We release only one week’s worth of material at a time and then MANUALLY check your activity logs at the end of every week to make sure that you are keeping up with your work.
+• Weekly Progress Checks: We release one week’s worth of material at a time and manually check your activity logs at the end of each week to ensure you are keeping up with your work.

-4. You’ll have a dedicated course leader who will email or telephone you if it looks like you’re starting to fall behind.
-They will work with you to develop a study plan to get you back on schedule and finish the course.
+• Dedicated Course Leader: You’ll have a course leader who will email or call you if it looks like you’re falling behind.
+They will help you develop a study plan to get back on track and finish the course.

 Start your application